alex-klyuev/bitcoin-transactions-and-wallets/README.md

 In the Bitcoin network, "coins" are defined as transactions; in other words, balances only actually exist within transactions.

 Transactions have inputs and outputs.
-Unspent transaction outputs (UTXO's) represent existing user balances.
+Unspent transaction outputs (UTXO's) represent existing user balances. <i>test<i>

 Transactions are chained together similar to blocks, using hashing and public-key cryptography.